·

 Ahangama

-Ahangama is one of Sri Lanka’s up-and-coming hipster surf towns with many a surf camp and of course, coworking space popping up among this dreamy coastline.
+Ahangama is one of Sri Lanka’s up-and-coming hipster surf towns with many a surf camp and of course, a coworking space popping up among this dreamy coastline.

-If you’re after a buzzing digital nomad community, extremely aesthetic cafes, and awesome nightlife then Ahangama will be the perfect spot for you.
+If you’re after a buzzing digital nomad community, extremely aesthetic cafes, and awesome nightlife, then Ahangama will be the perfect spot for you.

 I also loved how close it was to places such as Unawatuna and Galle.

-Check out my comprehensive guides on the best things to do in Ahangama the best foodie spots and the top places to stay.
+Check out my comprehensive guides on the best things to do in Ahangama, the best foodie spots and the top places to stay.

 Weligama

-Weligama is the top surfing destination on Sri Lanka’s south coast making it a haven for digital nomads who love to surf.
+Weligama is the top surfing destination on Sri Lanka’s south coast, making it a haven for digital nomads who love to surf.

-It’s certainly not the prettiest beach spot in comparison to some of the other digital nomad destinations mentioned in this post but if you’re looking for a vibrant atmosphere and a more-than-affordable lifestyle then this is a great place to choose.
+It’s certainly not the prettiest beach spot in comparison to some of the other digital nomad destinations mentioned in this post, but if you’re looking for a vibrant atmosphere and a more-than-affordable lifestyle, then this is a great place to choose.

 Weligama is also one of the best places to see the famous stilt fisherman of Sri Lanka.